 ▪ He writes Dr. William Bates’ experiments found that eyesight improves as soon as a person is thinking pleasant thoughts or watching pleasant scenes.

-▪ He writes about research by Margaret Corbett, who found when the subjects were thinking pleasant thoughts, their memory improves in significant amounts.
+▪ He writes about research by Margaret Corbett, who found when the subjects were thinking pleasant thoughts, their memory improves by significant amounts.

-▪ He talks about the Harvard psychologists who found there is a correlation between unhappiness and criminality.
-They found a majority of criminals came from unhappy homes and had a history of unhappy relationships.
+▪ He mentions the Harvard psychologists who found there is a correlation between unhappiness and criminality.
+They found that most criminals came from unhappy homes and had a history of unhappy relationships.

 ▪ As Maltz writes, a ten-year-long Yale study on frustration found that much of our immorality and hostility to others is due to our own unhappiness.

 ▪ He quotes Dr. John A. Schindler, who said, “unhappiness is the sole cause of all psychosomatic illnesses, and the only cure is happiness.”

 ▪ Maltz quotes William James, “The attitude of unhappiness is not only painful, it is mean and ugly.
 What can be more base and unworthy than the pining, pulling, mumping mood, no matter what outward ills it may have been engendered?”

 ▪ He also brings in Blaise Pascal, “We are never living, but only hoping to live; and, looking forward always to being happy, it is inevitable that we are never so.”

 - Create believable and achievable goals and targets.
 Success begins with effective goal-setting.

 - Keep your goals focused on the end rather than the means.
 Once you have fixed the end goal, the cybernetics system will find ways to take you towards it.
 It is automatic.

 - Mistakes will happen on the way to your success, and they are feedbacks to fine-tune and autocorrect.
 Errors handled this way are positive reactions that propel you towards your goal.